Document Content Architecture: History

 The PC world had decided on HTML (believed to be an application of the SGML international standard) and used portions of it for their purposes.
 Microsoft Word eventually used the similar datastream for the internal working datastream for storage of editable content.
 Even though the SGML standard was available, it was impractical to use the full SGML parser implementation, so a potential subset of it became the de facto standard for revisable text used today in the PC arena.

 At about the same time, Adobe Systems designed and produced the printable document encoding PDF, which has become the standard for PC-produced printable documents.
 The international standard was set in 2008, with input from the users, who decided to use the products offered in great numbers.
 The decision was driven by the need for the product, and the solution found was far more acceptable than the standards committees could design.
 Over 10 years of work had not produced an acceptable method, and the PC computing community created what they needed in less time.

 Attempting to achieve a consensus document data stream was quickly out-flanked by the available and usable content provided by the companies who did not attempt to share with others, but created a workable solution and successfully sold it to users.
 The output of the word processing software is 'printed' into the PDF format provided by the most used presentation product.
-For example, Microsoft Word provides a printer selection 'Microsoft Print to PDF' in order to produce the requisite output for a PDF document.
+For example, Microsoft Word provides a printer selection 'Microsoft Print to PDF' to produce the requisite output for a PDF document.
 A similar method could have been used to produce the international standard had one eventually arrived.